 |

-fund is similar to the above fund, only with somewhat less of a small-cap
+fund is similar to DFSVX above, only with somewhat less of a small-cap

 companies.
 It basically has a strategy of